-According to the Centers for Disease Control and Prevention, “regular physical activity is one of the most important things you can do for your health” – and going for a walk is certainly one of the simplest and most refreshing ways to take care of yourself.
+Regular physical activity is one of the most important things you can do for your health, according to the Centers for Disease Control and Prevention– and going for a walk is certainly one of the simplest and most refreshing ways to do it.

 Improved mood and a maintained weight are among the many excellent reasons to go for a stroll.
-The exercise is not only great for those just beginning their fitness journey, but a moderately-paced scenic walk can also be a great family outing or romantic date.
+Walking is not only great for those just beginning their fitness journey, but a moderately-paced scenic walk can make for an active family outing or romantic date.

 By now you’re probably wondering: Well, where are some walking trails near me?
 Read on to find some of our favorite walks in the Northeast.

 Note: Due to the ever-changing nature of the COVID-19 pandemic, please see official websites before visiting to check for restrictions or closures.